"The Clock Guy"

 Q: I’m looking for this part for my antique clock, or a case for this movement or…

 A: We don’t deal in any parts, only whole clocks.
-And we’re pretty particular about those to boot!
+And we’re pretty particular about those, too.
 Please don’t waste our time calling or e-mailing to ask about parts.
 We hate to be rude, but we get a zillion calls for parts even though it’s plastered all over our site that we don’t sell parts.
-Not big parts, not little parts, not even baby-sized parts; not even if you are desperate for this part or that part.
+Not big parts, not little parts, not even baby-sized parts; not even if you are desperate for this part or that part and are convinced we wil know just where it is.
 Yes, we have no parts!
 Contact one of the parts houses listed in our Reference Library.
 They’ll be more than happy to help.
 If you want to dig through boxes of old clock schlock, then we suggest joining the NAWCC so you can go to clock club meetings and marts where there are a lot of old guys with lots of this old “stuff” available just for you!
 Dig?

 Q: Do you accept consignments from outside North America?

 A: No. The risk/reward ratio isn’t generally in balance.
-We are occasionally open to consignments from the UK, depending on the item, the consignor, and circumstances.
+We are occasionally open to consignments from the Canada or the UK, depending on the item, the consignor, and circumstances.
+But only occasionally.

 Q: I'd like to meet you guys, how can we arrange that?